Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 ID.2 SUV GTI

-The VW ID.2 SUV range should also include a performance-focused variant.
+We expect the VW ID.2 SUV range to also include a performance-focused variant, with around 166 kW (223 hp).
 Volkswagen has confirmed plans to offer a GTX variant of all its electric models.
-However, reports suggest the company may retire the GTX name and start using ‘GTI’ by that time.
+However, the company is likely to retire the GTX name and start using ‘GTI’ by that time.

 On August 9, 2023, Auto Express magazine published a report that Volkswagen will likely introduce an ID.2 GTI soon after launching the ID.2.
 Schäfer told the British publication that a GTI must be a 2WD car that’s zippy, more powerful, and more agile, and offers a crisp suspension.
 He mentioned that a car other than the Golf EV would receive the GTI variant first.